crizmo/Elina-dev/README.md

 </a>
 </p>

-## Elina bot src codes
+## Elina bot codes

 - This is a open-source discord bot for everyone to use!
 Dont forget to star and fork :D
 - Elina is a multipurpose discord bot , made using discord.js .
-- Its currently on discord.js v13.
+- Currently on discord.js v13.
 - For changes in the future , check the changelog.md file

 ## Updates